 Paul K. Wotton, Ph.D., a director since January 2015, currently serves on the board of directors and is the Chief Executive Officer of Obsidian Therapeutics, Inc., a position he has held since April 2019.
 Previously, he was the founding President and Chief Executive Officer of Sigilon Therapeutics, Inc., a cell therapeutics company started in May 2016.
-Prior to that, he served as the President and Chief Executive Officer and as a member of the board of directors of Ocata Therapeutics, Inc. in February 2016, where he also served as the Co-Chairman of the Integration Management Officer form February 2016 until May 2016.
+Prior to that, he served as the President and Chief Executive Officer and as a member of the board of directors of Ocata Therapeutics, Inc. from July 2014 until its acquisition by Astellas Pharma US, Inc. in February 2016, where he also served as the Co-Chairman of the Integration Management Office from February 2016 until May 2016.
 Prior to Ocata, Dr. Wotton served as President and Chief Executive Officer and as a member of the board of directors of Antares Pharma, Inc. from October 2008 to June 2014.
 Prior to joining Antares, Dr. Wotton was the Chief Executive Officer of Topigen Pharmaceuticals.
 Prior to Topigen, he was the Global Head of Business Development of SkyePharma PLC.
 Earlier in his career, Dr. Wotton held senior level positions at Eurand International BV, Penwest Pharmaceuticals, Abbott Laboratories and Merck, Sharp and Dohme.